felskeM/shpe-uwm/README.md

 ## 🚧 Early Development Notice

 > **Please Note:** This site is in its very early development stages.
-> The deployed version on GitHub Pages is a static export, so some images and visual elements may not appear correctly.
 > I'll link in the official website deployment link once the site reaches its final stages.
 > I'm actively working w/ the board members to improve the experience—stay tuned for updates!
 > **ADDITIONAL NOTE:** NOT SUITED FOR MOBILE DEVICES YET